 A cough is a reflex action that clears your airway of mucus and irritants.
 There are two kinds of cough: productive and non-productive.
 Mucus or phlegm is generated by a productive cough.
 A non-productive cough, as well-referred to as a dry cough, does not generate mucus or phlegm.
 Dry coughs might cause a tickling sensation and are frequently because of irritation in the throat.
 Doctors frequently refer to dry coughs as non-productive coughs.
 On the other hand, a productive or wet cough brings up phlegm that assists clear the airways of irritants.

 Mentioned below are some of the common causes of cough:

 - Gastroesophageal reflux disease

 This is a type of chronic acid reflux.
-It takes place when stomach acid runs back up into your esophagus on a regular basis, which connects your mouth to your stomach.
-Stomach acid can aggravate your oesophagus and cause your cough reflex.
+It takes place when stomach acid runs back up into your esophagus regularly, which connects your mouth to your stomach.
+Stomach acid can aggravate your esophagus and cause your cough reflex.